danfuzz/samizdat/doc/conventions/code-samizdat.md

 not much point in providing the heavy-weight visual anchors.

-Standard sections include "Private Definitions," "Exported Definitions," and "Exported Generics."
+Standard sections include "Private Definitions," "Exported Definitions," and "Class Definitions."
 Other sections can be used as make sense.

 ### Import order